 You need a work permit and work visa to work in Norway as a fruit picker.
 You must be able to gather the supporting documents and send them to the employer.
 Read the below section to know the list and know whether you can gather them or not.

-This section tells the procedure you have to follow to become a fruit picker in Norway.
+This section tells the procedure you have to follow to immigrate and work in Norway as a fruit picker.
 You need to read the entire section to know whether you are qualified or not.
 You’d better read it carefully and understand the requirements well.
 You might miss one essential point and reach a deadlock in the process.
 Better to be safe than sorry.
 Also, one stage might need preparation, and it could take you quite a bit of time to prepare yourself for it.

 Look for a fruit-picking job offer.